FG-s-Modlists/FGs-Modlists-Site/content/dnddc/readme.md

 {{< tip "warning" >}}
 **WARNING!**

 **Whilst some incremental list updates are save-safe, larger updates often require a brand new save file to avoid corruption.
-Check the newest update announcement found in the `#dnddc-announcements` channel on the D&DDC Discord server before updating.**
+Check the newest update announcement found in the `#dnddc-announcements` channel on the [ForgottenGlory's Modlists Discord server](https://discord.gg/NdmGpGzqg8) before updating.**
 {{< /tip >}}

 1. Run Wabbajack.exe.